A Plea for History and Philosophy of Statistics and Machine Learning: A Little Tutorial on Frequentist Statistics

 In the present context, the possible worlds correspond to the possible values of the parameter $\theta$---namely, the real numbers in the unit interval $[0, 1]$.
 The set of these possible values can be written as $\Theta = [0, 1]$.
 Statisticians call $\Theta$ the {\em parameter space} (for the given problem context), while philosophers may think of $\Theta$ as a space of coarse-grained possible worlds (a space that can be made more fine-grained by taking worlds to be pairs consisting of a parameter value and a data sequence).

-While this interpretational issue is important, it must be set aside here.
-My primary task is to articulate certain epistemological principles implicit in the practice of frequentist statistics.
-I want to acknowledge their reference to physical probabilities, but must leave the interpretation of those probabilities open due to space constraints.
-Suffice it to note that the probabilities used in {\em frequentist} statistics might---or might not---be best understood as long-run relative {\em frequencies}, since notable alternative interpretations exist, as mentioned above.
+At this point, you might be wondering what physical probabilities are, or how the term `physical probability' should be interpreted.
+This is an important metaphysical---or semantic---question.
+Perhaps physical probabilities are long-run relative frequencies (Neyman 1955, von Mises 1957), propensities (Popper 1959), Humean chances (Lewis 1981) or primitive physical states posited in science (Sober 2000: sec.
+3.2).
+For focus, I will set aside this metaphysical/semantic debate and concentrate on epistemological issues.
+Suffice it to note that the probabilities used in {\em frequentist} statistics might---or might not---be best understood as long-run relative {\em frequencies}, since there are notable alternative interpretations.
 The term `frequentist' in `frequentist statistics' is therefore quite misleading---but unfortunately too entrenched to change.